Lakota people: Independence movement

 The Lakota are among tribal nations that have taken actions, participated in occupations, and proposed independence movements, particularly since the era of rising activism since the mid to late 20th century.
 They filed land claims against the federal government for what they defined as illegal taking of the Black Hills in the nineteenth century.

 In 1980, the Supreme Court ruled in their favor and decided in United States v.
 Sioux Nation of Indians to award US$122 million to eight bands of Sioux Indians as compensation for their Black Hills land claims.
 The Sioux have refused the money, because accepting the settlement would legally terminate their demands for return of the Black Hills.
 The money remains in a Bureau of Indian Affairs account, accruing compound interest.
 As of 2011, the account has grown to over $1 billion.

 In September 2007, the United Nations passed a non-binding Declaration on the Rights of Indigenous Peoples.
 Canada, the United States, Australia, and New Zealand refused to sign.

-On December 20, 2007, a small group of people led by American Indian Movement activist Russell Means, under the name Lakota Freedom Delegation, traveled to Washington D.C. to announce a withdrawal of the Lakota Sioux from all treaties with the United States government.
+In December 2007, a small group of people led by American Indian Movement activist Russell Means, under the name Lakota Freedom Delegation, traveled to Washington D.C. to announce a withdrawal of the Lakota Sioux from all treaties with the United States government.
 These activists had no standing under any elected tribal government.

 Official Lakota tribal leaders issued public responses to the effect that, in the words of Rosebud Lakota tribal chairman Rodney Bordeaux, "We do not support what Means and his group are doing and they don't have any support from any tribal government I know of.
 They don't speak for us."

 Means declared "The Republic of Lakotah", defining it as a sovereign nation with property rights over thousands of square miles in South Dakota, North Dakota, Nebraska, Wyoming and Montana.
 The group stated that they do not act for or represent the tribal governments "set up by the BIA or those Lakota who support the BIA system of government".

 "The Lakota Freedom Delegation" did not include any elected leaders from any of the tribes.
 Means had previously run for president of the Oglala Sioux tribe and twice been defeated.
 Several tribal governments – elected by tribal members – issued statements distancing themselves from the independence declaration.
 Some said that they were watching the independent movement closely.
 No elected tribal governments endorsed the declaration.